 Wallace told jurors that Klause's decisions regarding Katie were "within the spectrum of permissible choices."
 He argued that any damages awarded should not exceed the cost of the first surgery performed by the Torrance facility.

 Haney and Workman credited veterinary surgeon Howard Fischer with saving Katie's life.
 Fischer testified that he found "multiple" questionable actions by Klause.
 He said Klause left a piece of gauze in the dog's stomach and nicked a portion of her small intestine with his scalpel.

 Fischer also said Klause improperly repositioned the canine's stomach while closing a hole after removing the mass.
 Katie became very sick when she returned home with Workman after the surgery by Klause, Haney said, and was "vomiting up blood that looked like coffee grinds."

 Wallace countered that Klause is a competent, experienced veterinary surgeon, despite Haney's attempt to portray him as "just a fundamentally bad guy" to the jury.

 "It's a simple fact that ...
 Klause is not some incompetent hack," Wallace said.

 Wallace said Klause's decision to reposition Katie's stomach were "born of necessity and the execution of his professional judgment" because he knew he had to close up the hole left by the removal of the mass.

-Haney said the trial is noteworthy because Los Angeles Superior Court Judge Debre Katz Weintraub, who is presiding over the case, originally said his client could only recover damages for the dog's market value.
+Haney said the trial was noteworthy because Judge Debre Katz Weintraub, who presided over the case, originally said his client could only recover damages for the dog's market value.